 - 1. All Special Flood Hazard Areas must be documented by the FIRM for the areas in which the site is located, regardless of whether the proposed site for development appears to be located in a Special Flood Hazard Area. - 2.
 The qualified EP or Engineer must include an opinion as to whether or not the proposed project will impact any Special Flood Hazard Areas; - 3.
-A FEMA Conditional Letter of Map Amendment (CLOMA) or Letter of Map Revision Based on Fill (CLOMR-F) must be obtained for the property that shows that the property is eligible for reclassification out of the Special Flood Hazard Area and submitted at the time of application.
-A final Letter of Map Amendment (LOMA) or Letter of Map Revision-Based on Fill (LOMR-F) from FEMA along with an elevation certificate and all other information to document the reclassification must be provided to DCA at the completion of the project; and; - 4.
+A FEMA Conditional Letter of Map Amendment (CLOMA), Conditional Letter of Map Revision (CLOMR), or Conditional Letter of Map Revision Based on Fill (CLOMR-F) must be obtained for the property that shows that the property is eligible for reclassification out of the Special Flood Hazard Area and submitted at the time of application.
+A final Letter of Map Amendment (LOMA), final Letter of Map Revision (LOMR), or final Letter of Map Revision-Based on Fill (LOMR-F) from FEMA along with an elevation certificate and all other information to document the reclassification must be provided to DCA at the completion of the project; and; - 4.
 Non-substantial rehabilitation: "Substantial improvement," as defined in 44 C.F.R.
 Part 59.1, is any reconstruction, rehabilitation, addition or other improvement to a structure for which the total cost equals or exceeds 50 percent of the market value of the structure before the start of construction of the improvement: - a.
-DCA may consider evidence that the property is eligible for flood insurance and that such insurance will be in place if awarded funding from DCA in lieu of a CLOMA or CLOMR-F.
+Where the work is not deemed (by the local jurisdiction?) to be "substantial improvement," DCA may consider evidence that the property is eligible for flood insurance and that such insurance will be in place if awarded funding from DCA in lieu of a CLOMA, CLOMR, or CLOMR-F. - b.
+Where the improvement is deemed (by the local jurisdiction?) to be "substantial improvement," then structure(s) must be brought into compliance with current floodplain regulations.